-New memory for HIV patientsMarch 26th, 2012 in HIV & AIDS
+New memory for HIV patientsMarch 26, 2012 in Medicine & Health / HIV & AIDS

 The hallmark loss of helper CD4+ T cells during human immunodeficiency virus (HIV) infection may be a red herring for therapeutics, according to a study published on March 26th in the Journal of Experimental Medicine.

 HIV preferentially infects CD4+ T cells, immune cells required to generate protective antibodies.
 In many people, this leads to a progressive drop in CD4+ T cell numbersand the more the numbers fall, the faster AIDS develops.
 HIV-induced cell loss includes both 'naive' CD4+ T cells (those that have never encountered a pathogen) and 'memory' CD4+ T cells (fast-acting cells that 'remember' a previous encounter with a pathogen).
 Normally, newly generated naive CD4+ T cells can help to replace their lost memory brethren.
 Thus replacing these naive CD4+ T cells in AIDS patients has become a focus for some anti-viral therapy.